DDD matters not because of its vocabulary, but because it helps teams see model boundaries before the system gets split into services.

 Part IV: Architecture Relationships

-Microservices, event-driven architecture, and Data Mesh as extensions of domain thinking.
+Where it leads next: microservices, event-driven architecture, and Data Mesh as extensions of domain thinking, not separate disciplines.

 Part I: Strategic Design